What Makes a Voice Effective?

 08/31/2019

 I recently read an article about the voices of the apps Headspace and Calm.
 The experts consulted for that article reiterated what makes a voice effective in "putting people in the zone."
 One, the director of research and innovation at Brown University's Mindfulness Center, said, "The content obviously is important, but I think the tone, cadence, and the space that people provide between the instructions probably matter as much as - if not more than - what they're actually saying."
+Having both listened to these podcasts and trained some of the voices on them, I wholeheartedly agree.

-The other, a fellow speech/language pathologist, broke down the aspects of human voice that make it pleasant-sounding this way: Breath-supported voices convey a sense a sense of control and confidence.
-Speaking at a slower pace tends to calm a listener and make it easier to process what's being said, and using the appropriate level of loudness and volume for the setting is important.
+The other, a fellow speech/language pathologist, broke down the aspects of human voice that make it pleasant-sounding this way: Breath-supported voices convey a sense of control and confidence.
+Speaking at a slower pace tends to calm a listener and make it easier to process what's being said, and using the appropriate level of loudness and volume shifts for the setting is important.
 As for tone of voice, a warm, rich-speaking voice is often universally liked; and the final key component is inflection: a melodious voice sounds more invested and confident.